Summary of the outbreak

 - active follow up of cases.

-- The Commonwealth is funding the South Australian Health and Medical Research Institute (SAHMRI) to work with the Aboriginal National Torres Strait Islander HIV Youth Mob (ANTHYM) to deliver an Aboriginal and Torres Strait Islander community awareness, education and testing campaign for syphilis and other sexually transmissible infections (STI).
+- The Commonwealth is funding the South Australian Health and Medical Research Institute (SAHMRI) to deliver an Aboriginal and Torres Strait Islander community awareness, education and testing campaign for syphilis and other sexually transmissible infections (STI).

 - targets Aboriginal and Torres Strait Islander people aged 15–34 years living in remote Aboriginal communities of Queensland, Northern Territory, Western Australia and South Australia;